go-task/task/docs/usage.md

 $ TASK_VARIABLE=a-value task do-something
 ```

-> TIP: A special variable `.TASK` is always available containg the task name.
+> TIP: A special variable `.TASK` is always available containing the task name.

 Since some shells don't support above syntax to set environment variables
 (Windows) tasks also accepts a similar style when not in the beginning of